Pevernow/CreationEngine/README.md

 6.Shaders

 # Licence
-src/ directory of all the code in accordance with the gpl3 open source agreement
+src/ directory of all the code in accordance with LICENCE.md

+other parts of the project use with their own licences